Lost in Backpropagation: The LM Head is a Gradient Bottleneck: Theoretical Analysis

 In natural language, it is reasonable to expect that most tokens appear at least once in a context where the observed continuation is unique in the training set, especially for long sequences.
 Some continuations are even constrained by the language distribution, e.g., \emph{earth} following \emph{down-to-}.
 This motivates the hypothesis that in practical language modeling setups $|\mathcal{C}^{uu}| \simeq V$, or at least $|\mathcal{C}^{uu}| \gg D$.
 We corroborate these arguments with experimental observations in \Cref{app:valid_assumptions}.

-\paragraph{Mismatch Between Ideal and Realizable Updates} Combining the rank lower bound on $(P - \tilde{N})$ from \Cref{prop:rankPN} with the rank upper bound on $\Delta_\theta^\tau$ from \Cref{eq:delta}, we can now quantify the inevitable gap between the actual update and the logit gradient.
+\paragraph{Mismatch Between Ideal and Realizable Updates} Combining the rank lower bound on $(P^\tau_\theta - \tilde{N})$ from \Cref{prop:rankPN} with the rank upper bound on the logit update direction $\Delta_\theta^\tau$ from \Cref{eq:delta}, we can now quantify the inevitable gap between the actual update and the logit gradient.
+We measure this gap in terms of minimal Frobenius distance.
+In practice, the observed $\Delta_\theta^\tau$ and $(P_\theta^\tau - \tilde{N})$ could have different norms; nevertheless, a general lower bound on the Frobenius distance holds through any rescaling of the logit update.
+Hence, the following result implies that the \emph{directions} of the logit gradient and the logit update cannot be aligned.

 \begin{proposition}[Update direction residual] If \mbox{$\mathcal{D}^u(N) > D$}, then